Arrcus/lsoe-python/README.md

   kludges.
 The classic `gethostbyname(gethostname())` usually just returns the loopback address.
-Using `ip route get` to ask what local address would be picked for talking to some remote address seems to work as well as anything, and works better than making assumptions about interface names.
+Using `ip route get` to ask what local address would be picked for talking to some remote address seems to work as well as anything, and works better than wiring in assumptions about interface names.